Best Noise Cancelling Headphones of 2020

 Unsurprisingly, the small earbud models are the most portable overall.
 The Apple AirPods Pro, the Amazon Echo Buds, and the Sony WF-1000XM3 all pack into small charging cases that can fit into a pocket.
 Of the three, the Apple AirPods Pro is the smallest.

-When it comes to over-ear models portability is largely dictated by the quality of the included case, as there isn't much difference between their sizes when they're folded up.
+When it comes to over-ear models, portability is dictated mainly by the quality of the included case, as there isn't much difference between their folded up sizes.
 Bose provides high-quality protective cases with all of its models.
 Sony does the same for its flagship models, but lower-tier items generally just come with a drawstring pouch.

-Noise cancelling headphones can be an integral part of any work-at-home setup.
-They can also make travel and city commutes less hectic, and improve musical enjoyment wherever you are.
+Noise cancelling headphones can be an integral part of any home office setup.
+They can also make airline travel and public transportation commutes less hectic, and improve musical enjoyment wherever you are.
 However you plan to utilize the auditory sanctuary supplied by active noise cancelling technology, we hope that our mixture of controlled and real-world testing has helped you find the best pair of headphones or earbuds for your needs.

 — Max Mutter and Michelle Powell